MiSalocin/Notion_media_update/README.md

 ## Environment variables

-There are some things that need to be done before using this code, you will need to get the following keys in these
+There are some things that need to be done before using this code.
+You will need to get the following keys on these
 websites:
 - [TMDB](https://www.themoviedb.org/login?to=read_me&redirect=%2Freference%2Fintro%2Fgetting-started)
 - [IGDB](https://api-docs.igdb.com/#getting-started)